adfinis/virtesk/doc/stateless_and_snapshot_features.rst

 How it works:

--  Virtual rooms are created using amoothei-virtroom-rollout.
-After rollout, amoothei-virtroom-rollout automatically creates a snapshot for every VM.
+-  Virtual rooms are created using virtesk-virtroom-rollout.
+After rollout, virtesk-virtroom-rollout automatically creates a snapshot for every VM.
--  Every night, amoothei-virtroom-reset is run by cronjob.
-This tool will stop the VMs, reset them back to the snapshot that was created by amoothei-virtroom-rollout, and starts the VMs again.
+-  Every night, virtesk-virtroom-reset is run by cronjob.
+This tool will stop the VMs, reset them back to the snapshot that was created by virtesk-virtroom-rollout, and starts the VMs again.
 During the reset phase at night, the VMs / Workplaces are unavailable.
 -  VMs are statefull, but they will be reset every night